Lamivudine / Tenofovir Disoproxil FumarateBrand Name: Cimduo Other Names: 3TC/TDF, Temixys Drug Class: Combination Drugs

-Cimduo is a prescription medicine approved by the U.S.Cimduo contains the following two different medicines combined in one pill: (FDA) to treat HIV in adults and children weighing at least 77 pounds (35 kg).
+Cimduo is a prescription medicine approved by the U.S.Cimduo contains the following two different medicines combined in one tablet: (FDA) for the treatment of HIV infection in adults and children weighing at least 77 lb (35 kg).
 Cimduo is always used in combination with other HIV medicines.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of HIV.
+HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV) every day helps people with HIV live longer, healthier lives.
+HIV medicines also reduce the risk of HIV .
 If you are taking HIV medicines, including Cimduo, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.